jorhelp/Ingram/README.md

 + You can log in directly from the browser to see the live screen.

-+ If you want to view the live in batch, we provided a script: `show/show_rtsp/show_all.py`, though it has some flaws:
++ If you want to view the live screen in batch, we provided a script: `show/show_rtsp/show_all.py`, though it has some flaws:
 ```shell
 python3 -Bu show/show_rtsp/show_all.py OUT_DIR/results.csv
 ```